adaptdk/nova-dependency-container/README.md

-**This repository fork is only valid as long as this issue is unresolved**
+**This repository fork is only valid as long as this issue is unresolved:**

 https://github.com/epartment/nova-dependency-container/issues/61